Research

 Using drones to map carbon storage across treelines

 Warming temperatures and changes in plant composition at the northern treeline can alter the amount of carbon stored in permafrost soils.
-My PhD research also uses high-resolution drone imagery to map tree and shrub density and associate vegetation structure with soil organic carbon storage.
+My PhD research also used high-resolution drone imagery to map tree and shrub density and associate vegetation structure with soil organic carbon storage.
 We also use drone imagery to validate and understand better understand spectral patterns observed in moderate resolution satellite data.
 This field research was conducted north of Inuvik, NWT on the traditional territory of the Inuvialuit peoples.

 Lakes, lakes, lakes